0xNevo/0xNevo/README.md

 ---
 ### 🌟 **About Me**
-I'm Fullstack Solana developer.
-I have built and managed secure websites and provide clean, well-tested and well-documented Frontend, Backend code.
+I'm a blockchain fullstack developer with over 5 years of experience building decentralized applications and smart contracts across multiple blockchain ecosystems.
+I specialize in Solana development and have built and managed secure websites, providing clean, well-tested, and well-documented Frontend and Backend code.
-I've developed various tools and smart contracts to optimize trading strategies, deploy tokens, and manage liquidity on SVM.
+I've developed various tools and smart contracts to optimize trading strategies, deploy tokens, and manage liquidity on SVM (Solana Virtual Machine) and other blockchain networks.

 ---